EmmaPeders1/IT2810-Project4/README.md

 ## :arrow_forward: Running the application

+- `npm install` (in both backend and frontend)

+- cd into backend and start the Apollo server with the command `node index.js`

-In the project directory, you can run the project by typing `npm start` in the terminal.
+- cd into frontend and start the React application by typing `npm start`

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.
 The page will reload on edits.

+### To run the tests:

+- cd into frontend

-Run `npm test` to test the application.
+- Run `npm test` to test the application.

-Run `npm run build` to build the application.
+- Run `npm run cypress:open` to run the end-to-end tests.

 ## :page_with_curl: Content and functionality